This Data Processing Addendum amends any underlying agreement only to the extent required for the Processing of Personal Data.

 You can find out more about GoCardless GDPR compliance here.

-We use Microsoft to manage and maintain your Office 365 services.
+We use Microsoft to manage and maintain our and your Office 365 services.
 The Personal Data we process in Microsoft may include names, email addresses and usernames.
 You can find out more about Microsoft GDPR compliance in their Onlne Services Terms (OST), which can be downloaded from here.

 We use Addigy to manage our monitoring and support of client computers.
 The Personal Data we may process in Solar Winds RMM may include names and addresses and email addresses.